 Demand for Shea butter is on the rise in recent years, which provides many opportunities for women in Ghana and across Africa.
 Awareness is growing of the dangerous ingredients used in many manufactured skincare products.
 More and more people are looking to Shea butter to create cosmetics of their own.
-Shea Butter is Rich in vitamin A, vitamin E, essential fatty acids, and antioxidants.
-Shea butter is the perfect base for lotions, body butters, eczema creams, deodorants, and much more.
+It’s Rich in vitamin A, vitamin E, essential fatty acids, and antioxidants.
+It’s the perfect base for lotions, body butters, eczema creams, deodorants, and much more.
 When you order from Better Shea Butter, you’ll receive a free eBook filled with recipes to inspire you to make the most of this gorgeous ingredient.

 We’re So Thankful

 We couldn’t be more thankful to the women of Ghana for their talent and hard work.
 Making Shea butter is not a simple task.
 We’re honored to be a part of the amazing work these women are doing.
 We hope you will join in with us in appreciation for all the goodness that this wonderful butter contains and the effort that goes into making it.